lekrsu/shfw-walkthrough/README.md

       | Includes PCAH            | Third Generation     | G30P                                 |
       | Includes PAAH            | Third Generation     | G30E                                 |
       | Includes PADH            | Third Generation     | G30D                                 |

-      - Enable "expert view" on the top right.

    **Note**: If BLE/DRV is low enough to be supported, but fails to flash, then press "Attempt DRV downgrade" and press flash.